5 points in CBT to improve a couple’s sex life

-CBT and physical or medical reasons
+Physical or medical reasons

 There are some conditions and treatments that can affect both sexual desire and performance.
 For instance, some medications can make the vagina dry so that intercourse is painful.
 This can put a woman off sexual activity.
-Others can affect a man’s ability to get or maintain an erection and so put him off sex.
+Others can affect a man’s ability to get or maintain an erection, and so put him off sex.

-Conditions such as high blood pressure, diabetes and heart disease may all reduce blood flow to the genitals, and so reduce arousal.
+Conditions such as high blood pressure, diabetes and heart disease may all reduce blood flow to the genitals and so reduce arousal.
 Unusually low hormone levels could also affect sex drive and arousal.

 Your doctor will advise or help you with any of these situations and refer you to an NHS or a private CBT Therapist for the mental side of any chronic physical/medical conditions.